AntonVanAssche/Dotfiles/README.md

 ## Installation

-**NOTE:** I don't test every commit I push to this repo.
-This means bugs are possible.

 **⚠️ Warning:** **DO NOT** run the [`setup.sh`](./setup.sh) script if you do not fully understand what it does.
 Seriously, **DON'T**!

 The setup process will: